firbolg/LC_ORCID/episodes/03-configure-ORCID.md

 - Linking ORCID with DataCite allows for proper credit and visibility of non-traditional research outputs like datasets and software
 - The Dimensions connection provides access to enhanced your ORCID record by adding publications and grant information.
 - These integrations support better author disambiguation and improve information accuracy across the research ecosystem
+- Regular maintenance of these connections is crucial to ensure the continued accuracy and completeness of your ORCID profile

 ::::::::::::::::::::::::::::::::::::::::::::::::